I’m sharing another pour and cook recipe! This is the easiest and fastest way to make creamy white chicken korma.

 Speaking of royal cuisine, rumor has it (not above gossip here…) that white chicken korma was served at the completion dinner of the Taj Mahal, you know – the famous white marble mausoleum that Mughal emperor Shah Jahan built for his wife Mumtaz.

-My recipe is made with yogurt, cashews, white poppy seeds and a bit of heavy cream.
-As for spices, I use cardamom, cinnamon, nutmeg and garam masala.
+My recipe is made with yogurt, cashews, sesame seeds or white poppy seeds, and a bit of heavy cream.
+As for spices, I use cardamom, cinnamon, nutmeg, and garam masala.
 No ghee necessary, but add it if you want – ghee will never hurt a dish.

 WHY SHOULD I MAKE THIS WHITE CHICKEN KORMA?

 This is a great family-friendly dish because the kids can eat it as is and adults can top it with sliced green chilies to make it spicier.
 Fresh mint is a nice touch but cilantro works too, of course.

 Another good reason to make this?
 Because it’s what I call a “unicorn recipe” (okay, I literally just made that phrase up and wouldn’t actually use it in real life… probably).
 What’s a “unicorn recipe” you ask?
 I’m not talkin’ about those rainbow-colored recipes (clearly).
 A “unicorn recipe” is when the taste of a dish far exceeds the amount of effort required to make it – in like, an unbelievable kind of way.
 Other “unicorn recipes” include green chicken, coconut curry chicken and Thai chicken curry.

 Alright, go make this and come back to let me know how much you love it! 🙂Print

 - 1 ½ pounds boneless skinless chicken thighs

 - 4 garlic cloves